kube-ci/engine/docs/README.md

 # KubeCI
-KubeCI engine by AppsCode is a Kubernetes operator for container-native CI system.
+KubeCI engine by AppsCode is a Kubernetes native workflow engine.

-From here you can learn all about KubeCI engine's architecture and how to deploy and use Kubeci.
+From here you can learn all about KubeCI engine's architecture and how to deploy and use KubeCI.

 - [Concepts](/docs/concepts/).
 Concepts explain some significant aspect of KubeCI engine.
 This is where you can learn about what KubeCI engine does and how it does it.